-If an Owner of a Tax Credit Certificate, whether held as a Tax Credit Strip or as part of the Bond cannot use all of the Tax Credit otherwise allocable for the taxable year, such Owner is allowed to carry forward to the subsequent tax year the unused portion of the credit.
+If a Beneficial Owner of a Bond cannot use all of the Tax Credit otherwise allocable for the taxable year, such Beneficial Owner is allowed to carry forward to a subsequent tax year the unused portion of the Tax Credit deemed paid on the relevant Tax Credit Allowance Date.
+Similar treatment is expected for the Beneficial Owners of Tax Credit Certificates under the Regulations.